 - Wipe off your tools (2 min).
-Use baby wipes, or paper towels and warm water, whatever you have.
+Use baby wipes, paper towels, warm water, whatever you have.
 This might seem like a tedious task, but it’s easier to take the clay off now than later.
-Also, if you have any plastic tools, the clay could eat through them if you leave it on there.
+Also, if you have any plastic tools, the clay could eat through them if you leave them there.

-- Clean your paint brushes in soap & water and putting your paints away (3 min).
+- Clean your paintbrushes in soap & water and put your paints away (3 min).
 If for whatever reason you can not clean your brushes, at minimum soak them in water so that they will not harden with paint in them.
-And…take 30 seconds, close your paints and put them away.
+And…take 30 seconds, close your paints, and put them away.